 NOVEMBER 2019 - Eastern Loire Valley*

-Wines from the eastern portion of France’s Loire Valley; we’ve added an asterisk because that is the much abbreviated name for the working title of this month’s wine club theme.
-The full banner we’re going with is more along the line of “Wines from the Lesser Known Appellations of the Loire Valley (Which also Happen to be Wonderful for Thanksgiving Dinner)” – a name that sounds like a poorly chosen dissertation topic.
+An asterisk because that was the much abbreviated name for the working title of the month’s theme.
+The full banner is more along the line of “Wines from the Lesser Known Appellations of the Loire Valley (Which also Happen to be Wonderful for Thanksgiving Dinner)” – a name that sounds like a poorly chosen dissertation topic.

 SEPTEMBER 2019 - Alpine Wines